advaitshirk99/Assignments/MCA/LCD_counter/README.md

-Interface a switch with LPC2148.
-On press of the switch, scroll the displayed string to the left.
-Use string "DIWALI".
+Interface two switches with LPC2148.
+When Switch 1 is pressed, the count displayed on LCD is incremented.
+When Switch 2 is pressed, the count displayed on LCD is decremented.